TaraKeck/MechaCar_Statistical_Analysis/README.md

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+- The multiple r-squared value is 0.7149 which is approximately 71% of the time the model will predict mpg values correctly.
+There are probably other factors that were not captured in the datasaet that contribute to the mpg variability of the MechaCar prototypes.

 ## Deliverable 2:
 ### Summary Statistics on Suspension Coils